A-Series-of-Dice-Based-Events/RiseOfTheRunelords/README.md

 ## Recommended Tool
 http://monster.pf2.tools/ uses JSON files that can be easily imported/exported.
 This repository ideally will hold those files publicly sourced and created, as well as other tools/files.
 Please do not submit PDF files or entire texts of the AP.
+Only submit modifications for the DC and NPCs/Monsters.
+Please also include a page number/map section label so GMs can cross-reference.